IELTS Cue Card Sample 19 - Describe a friend you like to spend time with

 Tips: You can say that "family and friends are equally important in someone's life", or "the family is more important than friends" and even "friends are more important".
 In either case, cite arguments and examples and state your personal opinion.

 Q. What are the important things among good friends?

 Answer: First and foremost, people should take into account that friendship is a sacred notion in someone’s life and a two-way street as well.
 Friends should invest in real feelings and there are some virtues that are crucial.
 For example, true friends must be honest with each other, compassionate, be there when needed, affectionate, tender and supportive to mention but a few.
-Every friendship has their ups and downs but when emotions are real any hindrance can be eliminated.
-To conclude, a wise and useful phrase that comes to my mind is “A friend in need is a friend indeed”.
+Every friendship has its ups and downs but when emotions are real any hindrance can be eliminated.
+To conclude, a wise and useful phrase that comes to my mind is “a friend in need is a friend indeed”.

 Q. Do you have any friends from a foreign country?

-1st Possible Answer: Unfortunately, I don’t but I really hope to make new acquaintances and meet people from overseas.
+1st Possible Answer: Unfortunately, I don’t, but I really hope to make new acquaintances and meet people from overseas.
 In this way, I am convinced that I’ll become more broad-minded and tolerant.

-Q. What are the differences between real life friends and pen friends?
+Q. What are the differences between real-life friends and pen friends?